 Fermentum pizzeria will be out of the way for most people but it’s a special pizzeria for a few reasons: One, it’s sitting inside of the “Parco degli Acquedotti”, or Aqueduct Park.

 The buffalo mozzarella just melts into the fresh tomatoes, creating a kind of creamy tomato sauce on top.
-The fresh basil is very present, making this seemingly simply pizza a burst of very complex and delectable flavours in one bite.
+The fresh basil pops, making this seemingly simply pizza a burst of complex and delectable flavours in one bite.

-(The also have on the menu, a selection of anticrisi, or "anti-crisis" pizzas. the basic Margherita, with regular mozzarella and tomato sauce, is a very anti-crisis price of only 4€!)
+They also have on the menu, a selection of anticrisi, or "anti-crisis" pizzas. the basic Margherita, with regular mozzarella and tomato sauce, is a very anti-crisis price of only 6€!